offsoc/onionplan/docs/1 - Proposals/Usability/Certification.md

 * Actually the whole CA infostructure (website, APIs, OCSP etc) could be interacted only via Onion Services, to reduce the attack surface and protect the service location.
-* Important to consider whether would be possible to organizatins setup and maintain a Onion-only CA that's as most automated as possible, including root certificate packaging/distribution/rotation?
+* Important to consider whether would be possible to organizations setup and maintain a Onion-only CA that's as most automated as possible, including root certificate packaging/distribution/rotation.

 Pros: